albertyanzz/albertyanzz.github.io/posts/about.md

 &emsp;&emsp;

-I recently graduated from USC with a Master's and Bachelor's degree in Computer Science.
-Currently, I am on a break as I fulfill my military service obligation in Taiwan.
+I am a full-stack engineer with an obsession for solving problems.
+I'm constantly learning and expanding my horizons, and I'm always open to hearing about new opportunities.

-During this period, I have dedicated my time to continuing my personal education journey by exploring AWS, experimenting with React, and developing my passion project (which will be available soon).
-Outside of CS, my interests include the NBA, dance, and playing Pokemon with my girlfriend. :\)
+Outside of CS, my interests include the NBA, dance, and playing Pokémon with my girlfriend. :\)

-I have experience in full-stack web development, and I have worked effectively in both team and individual settings.
-I have also been dipping my toes in cloud engineering and mobile development.
-Currently, I am seeking opportunities in these areas, so please feel free to contact me if you think there is a role that would be a good fit!

 &nbsp;

+Fun facts:

+- I have a 3150 day (as of Aug 2025) streak on Duolingo (and running)
+- I've journaled every single day since June 2017 (I can tell you what I've done on any given day since then)

+&nbsp;

-Some notable courses I took at USC:
+Some notable courses I took during my time in university (USC):

 - Advanced Front-End Web Development
 - Professional C++